 An Applicant may request to withdraw from the Program at any time.
-In the case this happens, a voluntary withdrawal process from the Program will take place.
+If this happens, a voluntary withdrawal process from the Program will occur.
 In such an event, the Applicant will notify the Case Manager, in writing, of its desire to withdraw from the HBA Program.
 The request must be made using the Program's Voluntary Withdrawal Request Form.
 The Applicant may submit the form via postal mail or email.

 Once the Program has reviewed and accepted the withdrawal request, the Program will issue a Voluntary Withdrawal Notice.
 At this stage, the Applicant's status will be updated to "Withdrawn".
 Upon completion of the withdrawal process, fifteen (15) calendar days after the Voluntary Withdrawal Notice, a Voluntary Withdrawal Confirmation Notice will be sent to the Applicant.
 The Voluntary Withdrawal Confirmation Notice will inform the Applicant that the process has been completed and the application will be closed and withdrawn from the HBA Program.
-However, the Applicants' Applicant's voluntary withdrawal does not preclude the Applicant from submitting submission of a new application to the HBA Program.
+However, the Applicant's voluntary withdrawal does not preclude the submission of a new application to the HBA Program.